tempewda/ArrowA1.github.io/README.md

-# college-projects
+# Filler
-This repo contains all the practical projects that have been done in college during the 3rd SEM
+Its a filler repo with all the unimportant stuff